MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class2/module3/module3.rst.txt

 DevOps deploy Refer Friends Application
 #######################################

-In this module, we will deploy the Refer Friends container for Arcadia Bank application and we will publish it.
+In this module, we will deploy the Refer Friends container for Arcadia Bank web application and we will publish it.

 .. note :: At the end of this module, Arcadia Bank application will look like this.